dotnet/roslyn/docs/features/patterns.work.md

 This is a checklist (moved from #9375) of implementation of pattern matching as specified in [patterns.md](./patterns.md).
 For reference a previous prototype was at https://github.com/semihokur/pattern-matching-csharp

 Open design issues (needing LDM decisions)
+- [ ] There would be an ambiguity with a hypothetical "type pattern" and the constant pattern.
+This is the reason we do not allow the latter in an is-pattern expression, and don't allow the former in a sub-property pattern.
+But that is irregular.
+Can we come up with name lookup rules that support both?
 - [ ] Do we want pattern-matching in the `switch` statement?
 Or do we want a separate statement-based construct instead? (#8821)
     - [ ] What does `goto case` mean?
       - [ ] Do we limit `goto case` to constants?